saber-notes/saber/privacy_policy.md

 ## What data does the application use?

+The application seeks to access the least amount of data possible and uses a zero-trust approach to cloud storage.

 Data the application uses includes the user's:
-- Notes (including images and backgrounds)
+- Notes (including images and backgrounds): Used for the main functionality of the application
-- Settings
+- In-app settings: Used to customise the application to the user's preferences
-- Online cloud service (referred to as "the cloud") credentials including:
+- Online cloud service (referred to as "the cloud") credentials including the server URI, username, and passwords: Used to enable syncing between devices
-  - the cloud server URI
-  - the user's username
-  - the user's passwords to protect notes
-- Device advertising ID and associated advertising data*

-The application seeks to access the least amount of data possible and uses a zero-trust approach to cloud storage.

-*The Android and iOS versions of the app
+- Data used by third-parties (see below)

+### Third-party data usage

+The application uses third-party services to provide certain features.

+#### Google AdMob

-(with the exception of the F-Droid edition) are supported by Google AdMob ads including Google's ad network and other GDPR-compliant ad networks.
-You can choose between personalized ads and non-personalized ads when you first launch the app, or at anytime on the Settings page.
+Certain versions of the application are supported by Google AdMob ads including Google's ad network and other GDPR-compliant ad networks:
-You can also disable ads completely on the Settings page if you wish.
+- The iOS version available on the App Store
+- The Android version available on the Google Play Store
+- The Android version available from the repo's [Releases](https://github.com/adil192/saber/releases) page on GitHub

+Note that the Android version available on F-Droid does not use Google AdMob or contain ads.

+AdMob may collect data about you, including your device's advertising ID, IP address, and location.
+You can read more about [how Google uses data from apps that use their services](https://policies.google.com/technologies/partner-sites).

+When you first open Saber, you will be asked to choose between personalized ads and non-personalized ads.
+You can change this at any time on the Settings page, or disable ads completely.

 ## How is the cloud used?